dagl200/unleash/website/docs/reference/integrations/webhook.md

 > This feature was introduced in _Unleash v3.11.0_.

-The Webhook Integration introduces a generic way to post messages from Unleash to third party services.
-Unleash allows you to define a webhook which listens for changes in Unleash and posts them to third party services.
+The Webhook integration introduces a generic way to post messages from Unleash to third-party services.
+Unleash allows you to define a webhook that listens for changes in Unleash and posts them to third-party services.

-The webhook will perform a single retry if the HTTP POST call fails (either a 50x or network error).
-Duplicate events may happen, and you should never assume events always comes in order.
+The Webhook integration performs a single retry if the HTTP POST call fails due to a 50x or a network issue.
+As a result, duplicate events may occur, and you should not assume that events always arrive in order.

-## Configuration {#configuration}
+## Configuration

-#### Events {#events}
+#### Events

 You can choose to trigger updates for the following events (we might add more event types in the future):

 - feature-created
-- feature-updated (*)
+- feature-updated (deprecated after Unleash v4.3)
 - feature-metadata-updated
 - feature-project-change
 - feature-archived